Check your mailbox and click the link to confirm your subscription to our Newsletter.

-Maria Szczepańska is an advocate admitted to practice in Poland and a senior associate in the dispute resolution department of Rymarz Zdort.
+Maria Szczepańska is an advocate admitted to practice in Poland and counsel in the dispute resolution department of Rymarz Zdort.

-She graduated from the Faculty of Law and Administration of the University of Warsaw in 2011, also completing a course in European and French law at the Centre for French Law Studies co-organised by the University of Warsaw and Université de Poitiers.
-She also completed post-graduate studies in white-collar defence & investigations at the Jagiellonian University in Krakow in 2016.
+She graduated from the Faculty of Law and Administration of the University of Warsaw in 2011, having also completed a course in European and French law at the Centre for French Law Studies co-organised by the University of Warsaw and Université de Poitiers in the same year.
+In 2016, she completed post-graduate studies in white-collar defence & investigations at the Jagiellonian University in Kraków.
 Prior to joining Rymarz Zdort, formerly known as Weil, Gotshal & Manges – Paweł Rymarz sp.k., in 2014, she worked in several Warsaw-based law firms.
 She qualified as an advocate in 2015.